-More and more critical power customers, whether their critical power assets are managed by a representative of their IT department, Facilities or even Procurement, are opting to adopt the “we’ll fix it when it breaks” mentality.
-The cost to maintain their critical power equipment namely the UPS, becomes a cost saving strategy that frankly, is looking at ‘how to not spend money’ as opposed to ‘how to not lose money due to an outage’…and considering the risks involved, this is a dangerous, and potentially costly practice.
+More and more critical power customers, whether their critical power assets are managed by a representative of their IT, Facilities, or Procurement department are adopting the “we’ll fix it when it breaks” mentality.
+The cost to maintain their critical power equipment, namely the UPS, is being lumped into the overall cost saving strategy of the business.
+This ultimately puts the reliability of the critical power infrastructure at risk and is a very dangerous and potentially costly practice.

-Throughout my years as a critical power instructor, I have often referenced the automotive industry as one similar to the UPS industry: there are multiple makes and models, there may be more parts available for one make over another, there are customer preferences to contend with, and there’s the varying ‘subject matter experts’ for each make.
+Throughout my years as a critical power instructor, I have often referenced the automotive industry as being similar to the UPS industry: there are multiple makes and models, there may be more parts available for one make over another, there are customer preferences to contend with, and there are the varying Subject Matter Experts’ for each make.
 In continuing this reference, I will use it as it applies to the upkeep of one’s vehicle.

-- Would you replace the worse tire first, and just work your way through the whole set one at a time, hoping you get through the whole set before one blows-out?
+- Replace the worst tire first and work your way through the whole set one at a time, in hopes to get through them all before one blows-out?

-- Would you wait until you had a blow-out, and then replace the one that blew-out?
+- Wait until you finally have a blow-out, and then replace the one that failed?

 The average VRLA battery replacement costs $3,000 to $6,000 for one string of batteries.
-The average data center outage caused by a failed battery string has met and/or surpassed that cost, and with the financial cost of the outage comes other ramifications such as: lack of confidence from customers, recovery time, unforeseen labor costs, potential generator fuel costs, etc., yet customers only see the cost to replace the batteries.
+In comparison, the average cost of a data center outage caused by a failed battery string meets or exceeds the cost of the replacement.
+These costs may include other outage ramifications, such as a lack of confidence from customers, recovery time, unforeseen labor costs, potential generator fuel costs, etc.

 Need Preventive Maintenance?

 Case Study Nationwide Power™ is the leading provider in the critical power supply industry.
 Our core business is the sales and service of uninterruptible power supplies and UPS batteries, along with supporting other critical power components such as emergency...